Fiat 1100 (1937): Fiat 508 C

+Fiat 1100

-In 1939 the car underwent a restyling of the front end and became the Fiat 1100, also inappropriately known as 1100 A to distinguish from the later variants.
+In 1939 the car underwent a restyling of the front end and became the Fiat 1100, often (inappropriately) referred to as 1100 A to distinguish it from the later variants.
 The car had gained a taller, pointed grille—which earned it the popular nickname of 1100 musone, i. e. "big muzzle"—with horizontal chrome bars, the top three extending back over window-shaped louvres on each side of the redesigned engine bonnet.
 Available body styles were six, all carried over from the previous model: saloon, convertible saloon, cabriolet, sports berlinetta, long-wheelbase saloon and taxi.
 No significant changes were made to the car's mechanicals.

+A van model was also built, beginning in 1941.
+Called the 1100 F for furgoncino it was developed together with Viotti.
+After the war, it became the 1100 ALR, followed by the BLR and ELR as per the saloon's development.

+Fiat 1100 B

-After World War II, in 1948, the 1100 received some mechanical and interior upgrades, and was renamed 1100 B. The revised type 1100 B engine produced 35 PS at 4,400 rpm thanks to improved inlet and exhaust manifolds and a larger 32 mm diameter choke carburettor.
+After World War II, production continued mostly unchanged until September 1948, when the 1100 received some mechanical and interior upgrades.
+This model was renamed 1100 B. The revised type 1100 B engine produced 35 PS at 4,400 rpm thanks to improved inlet and exhaust manifolds and a larger 32 mm diameter choke carburettor.
+The BL continued to use the 30 PS version of the engine.
 Inside the cabin there was a two-spoke steering wheel instead of the previous three-spoke one, new instrumentation and new trim.
 The 1100 B was available as saloon, long-wheelbase saloon and taxi.
 In total 25,000 were made between 1948 and 1949.

-The 1100 B lasted only one year as in 1949 the car was re-introduced with a curvy boot and new name, the 1100 E.
+The 1100 B lasted only about one year.

+Fiat 1100 E

+At the end of the summer of 1949, the car was re-introduced with a curvy, exterior boot, a column shifter, and a new name: 1100 E. A longer wheelbase, EL model was also available, although only for taxi use after 1950.
+This somewhat more modern look lasted until April 1953, when it was replaced by the all-new, ponton-design Fiat 1100/103.

 Derivatives

+Fiat's French partner Simca also manufactured the 1100 from 1937 until 1951, as the Simca 8.
+Beginning in 1949, Simca also used a 1,221 cc derivative of the Fiat tipo 102C engine, a variant not used in Italy until the 1957 Fiat 1200 Granluce.